Skip to content

 Organizational Risk Management & Assessment - Can You Manage It?

-How do organizations identify and manage risk during an international emergency, such as the current Coronavirus (COVID-19) pandemic?
+How do organizational risk management identify and manage risk during an international emergency, such as the current Coronavirus (COVID-19) pandemic?

 Leadership must find a means to keep “business as usual” going and employees working when in a completely unique and alien setting under the circumstances affecting innumerable firms.